datnguye/dbt-mssql/README.md

 ## WHAT next?
+- `Awesome dbt` log storage with mssql & dbt env variables
+- `Awesome dbt` authentication
 - `Awesome dbt` CI/CD with CircleCI or Github Action
-- `Awesome dbt` authentication
 - The `dbt` with Postgres DB
 - Admin portal